IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 9. Comment out previous routes and remap old URL /Shop to /Customer but leave the action dynamic and unit test

 10. Fix the routing and unit test

+11. Define 2 custom segment variables, the second with a default value and use 2 different ways to obtain them.
+	Render them in a new view Home/CustomVariables.